bjornn/posbreak/readme.md

 * The program has only been verified to work properly with Swedish characters ÅÄÖåäö for the following character encoding tables: Latin-1, UTF-8.
 * The program has not been tested with large files (megabytes).
-* The csv separator is hardcoded to be '|' since legacy systems are known to make creative use of ';' when extending their interfaces as separator within columns.
-The csv separator should in future versions be automatically set by analyzing the header file.
+* The default separator is defined to be '|' since legacy systems are known to make creative use of ';' when extending their interfaces as separator within columns.